apache/druid/docs/querying/query-from-deep-storage.md

 ## Segments in deep storage

 Any data you ingest into Druid is already stored in deep storage, so you don't need to perform any additional configuration from that perspective.
-To take advantage of the space savings that querying from deep storage provides though, you need to make sure not all your segments get loaded onto Historical processes.
+However, to take advantage of the space savings that querying from deep storage provides, make sure not all your segments get loaded onto Historical processes.

 To do this, configure [load rules](../operations/rule-configuration.md#load-rules) to load only the segments you do want on Historical processes.